Valerian Obolensky: Years of conformity

 In the mid-1920s, several leading members of the opposition, including Lev Kamenev, Christian Rakovsky and Alexandra Kollontai were sent abroad on diplomatic missions.
-Osinsky was soviet plenipotentiary in Sweden, from March to October 1924, then was dispatched on an extended trade mission to the USA, during which he was fascinated by the car industry, and thought that motor transport could be the means of overcoming the divide between town and countryside in the Soviet Union.
+Osinsky was soviet plenipotentiary in Sweden, from March to October 1924, then was dispatched on an extended trade mission to the US, during which he was fascinated by the car industry, and thought that motor transport could be the means of overcoming the divide between town and countryside in the Soviet Union.
 He was one of the founders of the Gorky car plant.

 Back in Russia, Osinsky split with the opposition, and in December 1925 was elected a candidate member of the Central Committee.
 When his former comrades Vladimir Smirnov and Timofei Sapronov were sent into exile, Osinsky wrote privately to Stalin, on 1 January 1928, protesting about their harsh treatment, but received a curt reply that he "had no moral right" to criticise decisions made by the party.

-From July 1925, Osinsky a member of the Presidium of the State Planning Committee of the Soviet Union (Gosplan).
-In 1926-28, he was head of the Central Statistical Administration.
-In 1926-1927 he was director of the Institute of World Economy and World Politics at the Communist Academy.
+From July 1925, Osinsky was a member of the Presidium of the State Planning Committee of the Soviet Union (Gosplan).
+In 1926–28, he was head of the Central Statistical Administration.
+In 1926–1927 he was director of the Institute of World Economy and World Politics at the Communist Academy.

-In 1928, when Joseph Stalin embarked on a policy of forced collectivisation of agriculture, Osinsky was briefly reunited with Bukharin, leader of the 'right' opposition.
-He advocated raising the price of agricultural produce, to improve living standards in the countryside, a proposal which was accepted by the Central Committee when it met in July 1928, although Stalin argued against it.
+In 1928, when Joseph Stalin embarked on a policy of forced collectivisation of agriculture following serious difficulties in collecting grain for the urban population at fixed prices, Osinsky was briefly reunited with Bukharin, leader of the 'right' opposition.
+He advocated raising the price of agricultural produce, to improve living standards in the countryside and promote the voluntary sale of grain by peasants, a proposal which was accepted by the Central Committee when it met in July 1928, although Stalin argued against it.
 With less success, he also argued against setting up large collective farms before 'without knowing whether they are profitable'.

 From December 1929 to December 1930, Osinsky was Deputy Chairman of Vesenkha.
 In summer 1930, he tried to prevent the People's Commissar for War, Kliment Voroshilov from taking over control the aviation industry from Vesenkha, but Stalin ruled in Voroshilov's favour, accusing Osinsky of 'impudence' and he was removed from his post four months later.